 For financial assets other than trade receivables, as per Ind AS 109, the Company recognises 12 month expected credit losses for all originated or acquired financial assets if at the reporting date the credit risk of the financial asset has not increased significantly since its initial recognition.

 The expected credit losses are measured as lifetime expected credit losses if the credit risk on financial asset increases significantly since its initial recognition.
-The Company's trade receivables do not contain significant financing component and loss allowance on trade receivables is measured at an amount equal to life time expected losses i.e. expected cash shortfall.
+The Company's trade receivables do not contain significant financing component and loss allowance on trade receivables are measured at an amount equal to life time expected losses i.e. expected cash shortfall.

 The impairment losses and reversals are recognised in the Statement of Profit and Loss.